etmajo/etmajo.github.io/README.md

-# This is where I keep all the code for my website that will only disapoint me.
+# This is where I keep all the code for my website, that will only disapoint me.